dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/implement-circuit-breaker-pattern.md

 Circuit breakers should also be used to redirect requests to a fallback infrastructure if you had issues in a particular resource that is deployed in a different environment than the client application or service that is performing the HTTP call.
 That way, if there is an outage in the datacenter that impacts only your backend microservices but not your client applications, the client applications can redirect to the fallback services.
 Polly is planning a new policy to automate this [failover policy](https://github.com/App-vNext/Polly/wiki/Polly-Roadmap#failover-policy) scenario.

-Of course, all those features are for cases where you are managing the failover from within the .NET code, as opposed to having it managed automatically for you by Azure, with location transparency.
+All those features are for cases where you're managing the failover from within the .NET code, as opposed to having it managed automatically for you by Azure, with location transparency.

 From a usage point of view, when using HttpClient, there’s no need to add anything new here because the code is the same than when using HttpClient with HttpClientFactory, as shown in previous sections.